EPIC Logo

 EPIC provides ongoing reports to inform our research and learning.

-This report examines Michigan public opinion on teacher pay, focusing on perceptions of current compensation levels, support for policy changes, and priorities for state investment in teacher pay.
+This is an updated report from fall 2024 that examines Michigan public opinion on teacher pay, focusing on perceptions of current compensation levels, support for policy changes, and priorities for state investment in teacher pay.
 It explores how public opinion varies across demographic groups and provides implications for shaping teacher compensation through state policy.

 TeachMichigan Fellow Perception of Their Learning